1tomany/data-uri/README.md

 # Data URI Parser for PHP
 This simple library exposes a single function, `OneToMany\DataUri\parse_data()` that allows you to easily parse URL or base64 encoded data URIs or valid file paths.
 During parsing, a temporary, uniquely named file will be stored on the local filesystem and an immutable value object of type `OneToMany\DataUri\SmartFile` will be created and returned.

 By default, instances of the `SmartFile` object will attempt to delete the temporary file it references upon object destruction.
-You can change this behavior by setting the `$selfDestruct` argument of the `SmartFile` constructor or `parse_data()` function to `false`.
+You can change this behavior by setting the `$delete` argument of the `SmartFile` constructor to `false`. `SmartFile` objects created by `parse_data()` are automatically set to self-destruct.

 ## Installation
 ```